 Judging by the new animated trailer, they may be attempting to rescue Snarf from the Scrappy heap.
 They were actually able to do this by changing the Snarf race into a species that doesn't talk.

-The character probably most deserving of fans' hatred is Captain Bragg, who made the Mutants and Lunatacs look like a bunch of chumps and put them on a train out of the series.
+The character probably most deserving of fans' hatred is Captain Bragg, who made the Mutants and Lunatacs look like a bunch of chumps (well, more so than usual) and put them on a train out of the series.
 He gets away with hypnotizing WilyKat and tricking him into helping him and doesn't get punished for it.
 Bragg doesn't even have any real coolness to him to make up for it, he's just an old circus ringleader with a talking crow.

 Weirdly enough, Tygra of all characters was apparently this to the original series head writer Peter Lawrence, who considered Tygra "boring" (and because of it Lawrence reportedly shipped Cheetara with Lion-O rather than Tygra).
 Lawrence didn't think too highly of Pumyra either, which is why they both got Put on a Bus (or rather left behind) in the fourth and final season (with Tygra's final appearance forcing him to carry the Idiot Ball).